aurelia-contrib/aurelia-style-binding-command-plugin/README.md

   <div style.background-color='background'></div>
   ```

   The former is predictable, it follows the `[attribute-name].[binding-command]=[expression]` pattern that you see everywhere in an Aurelia application.
 The later is a more natural syntax for reading, as `background-color` is a property of `style` property of the element.
-If you have any argument why it should be supported, please file an issue.
+If you think why it should be supported, please help file an issue.